nafi-islam/eureka-bot/README.md

 ## What's next?

 - Migrate to [TinyDB]()
 - Refactor the code so commands are [ephemeral](https://discordpy.readthedocs.io/en/latest/interactions/api.html).
+- Organize code base into smaller chunks instead of a massive file.